ADHD Paralysis: How to Overcome It

 Final Thoughts

 ADHD paralysis isn’t about laziness or lack of willpower—it’s your brain’s way of saying, “I’m overwhelmed.”
 With strategies like breaking tasks into smaller steps, using timers, and focusing on just one thing, you can work through the freeze and get back to tackling your day.
+Structure is king!

-Remember: progress is progress, no matter how small.
+Progress is progress, no matter how small.

 Category